 Waste is collected in the site's bins which are emptied by an external contractor.
-If staff have large items for removal, assistance should be sought from the Maintenance Manager.
+If staff have large items for removal, assistance should be sought from the Caretaker or Estates Co-ordinator.

 Clinical waste is removed from site by external contractors, this also includes nappies and 'sharps' used in the Medical Centre.
 All clinical waste must be disposed of through a registered Contractor; used first aid items which have been contaminated by body fluids must be placed in yellow hazard bags (available from Medical Centre) for disposal.